PS5 has been released: Check availability at Amazon, Walmart, GameStop, Best Buy and more

 This is it, folks: As of today -- Thursday, Nov.
-12 -- the Sony PS5 is officially available in the US.
-Both versions of the PlayStation 5 are now available: a $400 digital-only version and a $500 model with Blu-ray.
+12 -- the Sony PlayStation 5 is officially available in the US.
+Both versions of the PS5 are now available: a $400 digital-only version and a $500 model with Blu-ray.
 (If you have good broadband and don't have a need for optical discs -- used games, Blu-ray movies, old PS4 games -- we recommend you go with the $400 one.)

 But there's new hope for launch day: Walmart has publicly pledged that it will have online inventory hitting at 3-hour intervals on launch day: